BootBlock/PoSh-Backup/README.md

 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
 *   **Log File Retention (New):** Automatically manage the number of log files kept per job.
 Configurable globally, per job, or per backup set, with a CLI override.
 A setting of `0` means infinite retention.
 This prevents the `Logs/` directory from growing indefinitely.
 *   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention (archive and log files), **post-run system actions**, and **checksum operations** without making any actual changes.
-*   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`), including basic validation of Backup Target definitions.
-Optional advanced schema validation available.
+*   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`).
+This includes basic validation of Backup Target definitions and **job dependency validation** (checking for circular references and dependencies on non-existent jobs).
+Optional advanced schema validation for the overall configuration structure is also available.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.
 *   **Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
 If archive testing is enabled, this checksum can also be verified against the archive content for an additional layer of integrity validation.